-To meet the unique needs of the agriculture sector, we designed a pilot program to give our clients access to new markets through specially designed credit products, technical training, risk mitigation services, business assistance, and access to value chain participants.
+To meet the unique needs of the agriculture sector, we designed our Women’s Agriculture Credit & Training program to give our clients access to new markets through specially designed credit products, technical training, risk mitigation services, business assistance, and access to value chain participants.

 The Agriculture Credit & Training program has long-term goals to do the following:

 - bolster sustainable agriculture practices among small-scale farmers